Vets-Who-Code/Prework/modules/code-editor-setup.md

 # Module 2: Code Editor Setup

-**⏱ Estimated Time: 4-6 hours**
+**⏱ Estimated Time: 2-3 hours**

 ---

 ## Why This Matters

 You're going to spend hundreds of hours in your code editor.
-The difference between a well-configured editor and a default install is massive — we're talking hours saved over the course of the program.
+The difference between a well-configured editor and a default install is massive — we're talking hours saved over the course of the accelerator.

 VS Code is free, powerful, and industry-standard.
 Let's set it up right.